Breeding Location:

 Range and Habitat

-Lesser Prairie-Chicken: Resident in southern Colorado and Kansas, south locally in western Oklahoma, Texas, and eastern New Mexico.
-Found in sandy grassland areas that have an abundance of midgrass, sandsage, and yucca.
+Lesser Prairie-Chicken: This resident species can be found year-round in southeastern Colorado, southwestern Kansas, western Oklahoma, northern and western Texas, and eastern New Mexico.
+Their preferred habitats include sandy grassland areas that have an abundance of midgrass, sandsage, and yucca cactus.

 Breeding and Nesting